GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 The browser receives this request.
 Upon detecting `/.well-known/attribution-reporting/trigger-attribution`, the browser:

-- Looks up all ad clicks in storage that match this `attributiondestination` (because it's receiving this conversion on a URL that has been registered as a `attributiondestination` URL when the user clicked the ad).
+- Looks up all ad clicks in storage that match this `attributiondestination` (because it's receiving this attribution request on a URL that has been registered as a `attributiondestination` URL when the user clicked the ad).
 It finds the ad click that happened on the publisher's site one day before.
-- Registers a conversion for this ad click.
+- Registers an attribution for this ad click.

-Several ad clicks can match a conversion—the user may have clicked an ad for `shoes.example` on both `news.example` and `weather.example`.
-In this case, several conversions are registered.
+Several ad clicks can match an attribution—the user may have clicked an ad for `shoes.example` on both `news.example` and `weather.example`.
+In this case, several attribution triggers are registered.

-Now, the browser knows that it needs to inform the adtech server of this conversion—more specifically, the browser must inform the `attributionreportto` endpoint that is specified in both the `<a>` element and in the pixel request (`adtech.example`).
+Now, the browser knows that it needs to inform the adtech server about this—more specifically, the browser must inform the `attributionreportto` endpoint that is specified in both the `<a>` element and in the pixel request (`adtech.example`).

-To do so, the browser schedules to send an **attribution report**, a blob of data containing the click data (from the publisher's site) and the conversion data (from the advertiser's).
+To do so, the browser schedules to send an **attribution report**.
 For this example, the user converted one day after click.
 So the report is scheduled to be sent on the next day, at the two-day-after-click mark if the browser is running.